quickfeed/quickfeed/doc/teacher.md

 ]
 ```

 `score` field is optional.
 If set, the max score for the assignment will be equal to the sum of all scores for each criteria.
-Otherwise, the max total score will be 100%.
+Otherwise, each criterion counts equally towards the total score of 100%.